How to have a wedding on the Isle of Harris or the Isle of Lewis

 If you’re not sure what forms you’ll need to complete, you can email the National Records of Scotland with details of your situation and they will be able to advise you.

-FAQ about Isle of Harris and Lewis weddings
+FAQ about getting married in the Isle of Lewis and Harris

 01.